openmultiplayer/web/docs/scripting/functions/TextDrawSetShadow.md

 - [TextDrawCreate](TextDrawCreate): Create a textdraw.
 - [TextDrawDestroy](TextDrawDestroy): Destroy a textdraw.
+- [TextDrawGetShadow](TextDrawGetShadow): Gets the size of a textdraw's text's shadow.
 - [TextDrawColor](TextDrawColor): Set the color of the text in a textdraw.
 - [TextDrawBoxColor](TextDrawBoxColor): Set the color of the box in a textdraw.
 - [TextDrawBackgroundColor](TextDrawBackgroundColor): Set the background color of a textdraw.